‘How To’ Series

 As a group representing the people in your area, it is vital that the wider community is informed about what you are doing.

-A news sheet is a tried and test means of communication and a good way to encourage participation.
-Here you will find useful guidelines on how to produce an interesting community orientated news sheet, ideas on who could contribute information, the type of material required, and so on.
+A news sheet is a tried and tested means of communication and a good way to encourage participation.
+Here, you will find useful guidelines on how to produce an interesting community-orientated news sheet, ideas on who could contribute information, the type of material required, and so on.

 How to Produce a Strategic Plan

-Find out why strategic and development planning is important to any organisation, not just as a means of guiding its activities, but also as a means of targeting resources and measuring the effectiveness and impact of its work.
-Learn what a Strategic or a Development Plan is and get some guidelines for developing one for your group and the key elements that it should contain.
+Find out why strategic and development planning is important to any organisation, not just as a means of guiding its activities but also as a means of targeting resources and measuring the effectiveness and impact of its work.
+Learn what a Strategic or Development Plan is and get some guidelines for developing one for your group, including the key elements that it should contain.

 We also offer a suggested structure and format for a community group development plan with some key tips to guide you through the process.